I’ve been cheating on you, my friends.

 I found a complex and diverse group, many of whom appear to be well-educated women (and a few men) from the US, the UK, France, Canada and some African countries.

 Many are “black or brown”, but some are white, mixed-race or other.
-They include university professors, journalists, businesspeople, retired educators and other professionals.
+They include university professors, journalists, businesspeople, lawyers, retired educators and other professionals.

 Many never followed the royal family until Meghan Markle got engaged to Prince Harry.
 They were appalled by the stories in the UK media, particularly the tabloids, and their readers’ replies.

 They expressed shock that anyone can “verbally abuse or lie” about the royal family without being held accountable.

 Marrying a royal is worse for a mixed-race woman: there’s racism and sexism involved too.
 (Say goodbye to your good reputation.)
 Tabloid ‘click-bait’ headlines, instigating hateful responses to the young royals, are numerous.

 Wikipedia describes View Park−Windsor Hills, where the duchess’ mother lives, as “one of the wealthiest primarily African-American areas in the United States” but tabloid stories called her home and neighbourhood “gang-scarred”.

 More recently, a supporter juxtaposed photos of the duchess and her sister-in-law, both of whom wore one-shouldered dresses, just weeks apart.
 The supporter noted that the duchess had been called ‘vulgar’ but her sister-in-law, the Duchess of Cambridge, was called ‘ethereal’, ‘stunning’ and ‘princess-like’ in some tabloids.

 “It has certainly turned me from being a passive observer of our